tuiwidgets/tuiwidgets/doc/ZTerminal.rst

 the newly attached widget tree is scanned for the widget with the most recent call to setFocus which is both enabled and visible to take focus.

+When a widget is set as main widget on the terminal and when the terminal size changes the size of the main widget will be set to the size of the terminal (or its minimum size if that is larger).
+The main widget will always be placed in the top left corner of the terminal and the position part of the widget's geometry is ignored.

 .. _term_viewport:

 Viewport